anomalocarid/thstat/README.md

 thstat will be a program that allows a player to track their statistics while playing the Touhou Project games.
 It works by reading information from the game while it is running.

-Currently, only basic information (hi-score, score, lives, power) is supported, and Touhou 10 (Mountain of Faith) is the only supported game.
+Currently, only basic information (hi-score, score, lives, power, etc.) is supported, and a few games are supported.
 I plan on supporting all Windows games if possible. thstat is written entirely in the Rust language, and only supports Windows as a target.

 # Features